ANEW by Jane Skeer is the first exhibition of 2018 at Gallery 1855 and is drawn from the need to rethink the ready-made.

-Made entirely from recycled objects, Jane’s works are standalone visual feasts that entice the viewer to experience colour, texture and pattern in entirely new dimensions.
+Made entirely from recycled materials, Jane’s works are standalone visual feasts that allow the viewer to experience colour, texture and pattern in entirely new dimensions.

-We chatted to Jane more about her work and what drives her to create art from the objects no one wants anymore.
+We chatted to Jane more about her work and what drives her to create art from the objects and materials no one wants anymore.

 I see beauty in everything.
 I believe everything should be given a second chance, including us.
 I remember watching Disneyland every Sunday evening when I was a child, and the joy I’d feel when the fairy would light up the castle with her magic wand.
 That feeling has stayed with me as an adult.
 In a way I believe I’m doing just that today.
 Rejuvenating stuff and hoping it makes people smile the same way I did back then.

 We live in such a throwaway society today.
 I decided halfway through art school to work with waste, believing I didn’t want to make any more.
 The joy for me is in the making, searching for new ways to re-present each material I find.
 I want my audience to be as fascinated with the material as I am.
 I aim for the viewers to look firstly at the design, but always looming in the background is the fact that we waste too much.
 I guess it’s educational in a playful way.